-Stroke, also known as brain attack, is the second main cause of deaths worldwide.
+Stroke, also known as a brain attack, is the second main cause of death worldwide.
 In this disease, due to lack of oxygen, there is the sudden death of some brain cells.
-This happens because the blood supply to the brain is lost due to rupture or blockage of an artery (a pipe-like structure carrying blood) to the brain.
+This happens because the blood supply to the brain is lost due to a rupture or blockage of an artery (a pipe-like structure carrying blood) to the brain.
 Stroke is co-related with ‘Pakshaghata’ (stroke or paralysis) in Ayurveda.
 Numbness of the face and one side of the body and sudden weakness are the most common symptoms of Pakshaghata (Stroke).
 Stroke causes disability in a particular part of the body because the brain no longer sends signals to that part.

-According to WHO, approximately 15 million people suffer from stroke every year worldwide, of which 5 million are permanently disabled and 5 million dies.
+According to WHO, approximately 15 million people suffer from stroke every year worldwide, of which 5 million are permanently disabled and 5 million die.
 With a less healthy lifestyle, the incidents of stroke are increasing in lower- and middle-income countries.
 According to modern science, Stroke has a poor prognosis and leaves patients permanently disabled and dependent because brain tissues once damaged cannot be repaired.
-Stroke is difficult to manage but if patient is given internal medicines and external treatments based on Ayurveda, better results can be obtained, and the patient may become self-dependent.
+Stroke is difficult to manage but if the patient is given internal medicines and external treatments based on Ayurveda, better results can be obtained, and the patient may become self-dependent.

 Facts about Stroke:

-- Stroke can happen to anyone and at any age, but chances of stroke increase with age.
+- Stroke can happen to anyone and at any age, but the chances of stroke increase with age.

 - A survey revealed that 93% of people recognized sudden numbness on one side as a symptom of stroke.